Female Genital Mutilation / FGC / Female Genital Cutting / FGC / Girl Child Beading

 I was so wrong.
 And this is the second time in my career that I have felt this way.

 ((… The first was many years ago when I thought I was ‘worldly wise’ but how wrong was I, back then, when a lady who worked in the sex industry decided to take me under her wing and she gently opened my eyes to a world of sex that I didn’t even have the imagination for in those days – that was way back in the late 90s.
 She nominated me for an “Erotic Oscar” as they were called back then (they are now called “Erotic Awards”) because she was determined to help me with the promotion of my first book – published back in 1995.
 More on that another time…))

-Whilst researching FGM / Female Genital Mutilation (formerly called Female Circumcision) material for my fourth book, “Sexplained Two – For Changing Times“, I came across another barbaric practice called “Girl Child Beading”.
+Whilst researching FGM / Female Genital Mutilation / Female Genital Cutting (formerly called Female Circumcision) material for my fourth book, “Sexplained Two – For Changing Times“, I came across another distressing practice called “Girl Child Beading”.

 It is practiced by the Samburu tribe in Northern Kenya, and a lot of work is going on to get it stopped.